Understanding Customer's Canvas

 - Design Atoms Model - a data structure describing a design.
 It gives you access to its surfaces (pages), containers (layers) and elements.

 - Viewer control - a visual control that displays a design model on a screen and allows for manipulations.

 - Commands - a library that encapsulates the most popular operations used in the designs.

 Although creating a custom editor may be a complicated tasks, you may still find this SDK useful for certain tasks.

-In the next section, we will learn more about Backend Services.
+In the next section, we will learn more about BackOffice Services.